pkra/peterkrautzberger.org/src/posts/2022/2022-print-equation-layout.md

 Ultimately, the problem is: is this layout tradition a good fit for the web platform?
 Take table layout.
 At first people thought it was a good fit.
 Now we don't.

-I think print equation layout is a thoroughly bad fit, building it into the web actually damages the platform, just like tables have taken a two decades to become unscrewed (oh hi Google, still using tables for layout in some products).
+I think print equation layout is a thoroughly bad fit, building it into the web actually damages the platform, just like tables have taken two decades to become unscrewed (oh hi Google, still using tables for layout in some products).

-Even for the simplest examples, we run into "fun" print equation layout traditions that are problematic.
+Even for the simplest examples we run into "fun" print equation layout traditions that are problematic.
 The easiest to understand are the many text-dependent behaviors, i.e., layout behavior that changes depending on the specific text nodes present (beyond the obvious layout changes from having different text nodes).

 The simplest example is probably: single letter variables are italic, multi-letter ones are upright.
 This is pure tradition, i.e., something a lot of people like to do.
 Obviously people sometimes don't do this.
 Obviously, there's no technical difficulty to make this happen as an author / authoring tool on the web today.
 But as a feature for the web it is weirdly different from any CSS/text rendering features we have; that's just not how styling text works.